Wildlife - Species

 Food Habits

-• Drakes whistle; hens have a loud kaow and a lower qua-awk.
+Drakes whistle, and hens have a loud kaow and a lower qua-awk.

-• Their flight is fast, irregular, with many twists and turns.
-In a bunched flock, their movements have been compared to those of pigeons.
+• Flight is fast, irregular, with many twists and turns.

 Hunting Information